FreddieCrew/Password-Generator/README.md

 6. Now you can use the program and feel free to modify the code as you wish!

-Outro: Make sure you are in the root directory of the cloned repository before running the Python command to start the program.
+Note: Make sure you are in the root directory of the cloned repository before running the Python command to start the program.